IBT-FMI/COSplay/documentation/pyboard.rst

 Optionally, we recommend procuring:

+* Case, with a configuration permitting the drilling of holes to accommodate circuit inputs/outputs.
+* A small print-out flowchart with LED pattern legend, for usage-guide-independent operation.

+Lastly, if the device is intended for frequent manual circuit configuration (i.e. you are interested in further developing the device rather than just using it), we recommend performing all the circuit connections via:

 * Separate header connectors (2.54mm, female).
-* Case, with a configuration permitting the drilling of holes to access circuit inputs/outputs.
-* A small print-out flowchart with LED pattern legend, for usage-guide-independent operation.

 Circuit
 -------